 So other than the coffee story, which was extraordinary, the rest of the great service I received was the norm for the JW Marriott.
-On the last day I searched out the manager, Scott Blalock, who could be found at the checkout area wishing his guests a safe trip home.
+On the last day, I searched for the manager, Scott Blalock, who could be found at the checkout area wishing his guests a safe trip home.
 I complimented him and told him how impressed I was with his team.
 I asked him what the secret was.
-He said that he trained the team on “real time relevance.”
+He said that he trained the team on “real-time relevance.”

-Real time relevance, as Mr. Blalock explained, is when employees engage customers in real time, at every possible interaction.
-And, each of those interactions are relevant.
+Real-time relevance, as Mr. Blalock explained, is when employees engage customers in real-time at every possible interaction.
+And each of those interactions is relevant.
 Each individual interaction may not appear to be all that important by itself, but the combination of all of them may be the most important contribution to the overall customer experience.